klavins/LeanW26/md/src/TypeTheory/Overview.md

 - Union – For any set of sets, there is a set containing all their elements.
 - Power Set – For any set, there is a set of all its subsets.
 - Infinity – There exists an infinite set
-- Separation – Subsets can be formed by properties
+- Separation – Subsets can be formed by properties that refer to existing sets
 - Replacement – Images of sets under definable functions are sets.
 - Foundation – No infinite descending inclusion-chains (x₀ ∋ x₁ ∋ x₂ ∋ ...)